Q: Now that tax season is over, what documents should I keep, and which can I throw away?

 IRS policy provides specific guidance on techniques to sanitize information by clearing, purging and destroying personally identifiable information (PII) based on how the information is stored.
 The IRS recommends that paper documents get cross-cut shredded into 5/16 inch wide or smaller strips, or that they be completely burned.
 Depending on the type of magnetic media, the IRS generally recommends a combination of overwriting and “degaussing” (a process used to erase hidden magnetic data that may be stored on a computer), followed by incinerating, shredding, pulverizing, disintegrating or grinding.
 Q: Where can I get more information about retaining and disposing of tax information?A:

-For more information on what kinds of records to keep and recommended document disposal methods, see IRS Publication 552, Recordkeeping for Individuals
+For more information on what kinds of records to keep and recommended document disposal methods, see IRS Publication 17, Your Federal Income Tax ("What Records Should I Keep?" in Chapter 1)

 , and IRS Publication 1075, Tax Information Security Guidelines for Federal, State and Local Agencies and Entities